Full asciinema demo can be found here: https://asciinema.org/a/226632

 Install ElasticSearch operator:

-helm install --wait --name elasticsearch-operator es-operator/elasticsearch-operator --set rbac.enabled=True --namespace es-operatorsleep 50
+Copy helm install --wait --name elasticsearch-operator es-operator/elasticsearch-operator --set rbac.enabled=True --namespace es-operator

 Check how the operator looks like: